SayujM/on-device-rag-agent/RAG_Agent_Plan.md

 *   **Quantization Levels:** For GGUF models (Gemma and VLM), we can experiment with different quantization levels (e.g., Q4_K_M, Q5_K_M, Q8_0) to find the optimal balance between performance and quality for your specific desktop.
 *   **Batch Processing:** Explore opportunities to batch inputs for embedding generation and VLM inference to improve throughput.
 *   **Streamlit/CLI Interface:** Once the core agent is functional, we can discuss adding a simple Streamlit UI or a robust CLI interface for interaction.
+*   **Multilingual Model Evaluation:** Thoroughly evaluate the chosen STT, TTS, embedding, and LLM models for their performance and accuracy specifically with Malayalam, given the resource constraints.
+*   **Tokenization for Indian Languages:** Pay special attention to tokenization strategies for Malayalam in both embedding and sparse retrieval, as standard English tokenizers may not be optimal.